HILL FORTS of RAJPUT in

 About 250km south of Jaipur in Rajasthan State

-I have also not visited this fort or found any information about it, I can only reproduce here a photo from gGoogle Mapsh from the net.
+I have also not visited this fort or found any information about it, I can only reproduce here a photo from gGoogle Mapsh from the net.

 About 270km west-southwest of Jaipur in Rajasthan State

 Jodhpur is a typical city spread around a hill fort in western India.
 From the western edge of this town to the frontier with Pakistan is the vast desert of Thar, and it was the capital city of the princely state of Marwar.
 Although its history can be traced back to the 13th century when the Rathor Rajput founded the state, the current city was established in 1459 by Prince Rao Jodha, so it was designated Jodhpur.
-The city prospered as a pivot of east-west trade, and the offshoots of Jodhafs royal family created Rajput monarchies of Bikaner, Pokaran, and Barmer.
+The city prospered as a pivot of east-west trade, and the offshoots of Jodhafs royal family created Rajput monarchies of Bikaner, Pokaran, and Barmer.
 Jodhpur is now the second largest city in Rajasthan after Jaipur.
+The castle-palace complex, called Meherangarh Fort or Sun Fort, on the rocky hill 120m high on the plain, overlooking the whole town, is the cityfs symbol seen from everywhere, at the foot of which is a well-planned Sardar Market with a monumental clock tower.
+A new palace was constructed in the 20th century in the new area beyond the railway.
+The royal family still lives in one wing, while the other has been converted into a deluxe hotel.

 Meherangarh Fort